Does Medicare Cover Home Health Care for Dementia?

 Unfortunately, there is no cure for dementia.
 The goal of treating patients with dementia is to delay the disease from worsening and to manage ongoing symptoms with lifestyle changes and medications.

-What Does Medicare Cover for Dementia Care?
+Medicare Coverage for Dementia Care

 Medicare can cover the following for dementia care: